AndrewJag22/Misbehaviour-VANETs/README.md

     ```
     sumo-gui map.sumocfg
     ```
     This will generate the data in the output files of the detectors.
-Note that all detectors are producing correct results write now.
+Note that all detectors are producing correct results right now.

 6. The xml output files can be easily converted into csv file: